 CNSC updates on the Invasion of Ukraine by Russia

-We’re actively monitoring the events in Ukraine and are working closely with our federal and international counterparts to offer expertise and assistance.
+We’re actively monitoring the events in Ukraine and are working closely with our federal and international counterparts, such as the International Atomic Energy Agency (IAEA), to offer expertise and assistance.

 On this page